The Ultimate French Cheese and Wine Pairing Guide

 Paris (75) - Chèvre frais de la Laiterie de Paris Cheese & Blanc de Blanc Champagne

-There aren’t many cheeses made in Paris, but at the Laiterie de Paris in the 18th arrondissement, they make delightful fresh goat cheeses seasoned with all manner of seasonal ingredients from confit mandarin oranges to spring garlic to honey and za’atar.
-Pair it with Blanc de Blanc Champagne, a sparkling wine made with Chardonnay grapes from the Champagne region. .
-Paris is known for its iconic landmarks, including the Eiffel Tower, the Louvre Museum, and the Seine River.
+There aren’t many cheeses made in Paris, but at the Laiterie de Paris in the 18th arrondissement, they craft delightful fresh goat cheeses seasoned with a variety of seasonal ingredients, including confit mandarin oranges, spring garlic, honey, and za’atar.
+Pair it with Blanc de Blancs Champagne, a sparkling wine crafted from Chardonnay grapes grown in the Champagne region.

 Seine-et-Marne (77) - Brie de Meaux Cheese & Blanc de Noirs Champagne

 Seine-et-Marne is home to Brie de Meaux, the best-known of the Brie family of cheeses, boasting a briny, mushroomy flavour with notes of cauliflower.
-Pair it with Champagne Blanc de Noir, a sparkling white wine made with red grapes from the Champagne region, to create an elegant and refreshing pairing.
-Seine-et-Marne is all about the beautiful Marne River, including the charming town of Meaux, known for its cathedral and the famous Brie de Meaux cheese.
+Pair it with Champagne Blanc de Noir, a sparkling white wine made from red grapes from the Champagne region, for an elegant, refreshing pairing.

 Yvelines (78) - Tomme de Saint-Corentin Cheese & Sauvignon d’Île-de-France

 In Yvelines, you’ll find Tomme de Saint-Corentin, a firm cheese with a natural rind and a dense, slightly oily texture.
-Pair it with Sauvignon d’Île-de-France, a crisp and refreshing white wine from Île-de-France, to highlight its lovely nutty notes and aromas of hay.
-Yvelines is known for its picturesque countryside, including the beautiful Yvelines River, and the historic town of Versailles, famous for the breathtaking Palace of Versailles.
+Pair it with Sauvignon d’Île-de-France, a crisp, refreshing white wine from Île-de-France, to highlight its lovely nutty notes and hay aromas.

 Essonne is home to Chèvre de Cheptainville, a soft, creamy goat cheese with a tangy flavour.
-Complement it with Chardonnay from Bouche du Roi, a rare winemaker in the Ile de France region, whose vivacious white wines create a unique and satisfying pairing.
-Essonne is all about the beautiful Essonne River, including the charming town of Évry, known for its modern lipstick-shaped architect-designed cathedral and the Fontainebleau cheese.
+Complement it with Chardonnay from Bouche du Roi, a rare winemaker in the Île-de-France region, whose vivacious white wines create a unique and satisfying pairing.

 Cheese and Wine Pairing in Normandy (Normandie)